kiers-neely/ucsdrive/src/README.md

 Now that we have a node publishing our user input interface messages, we can call the identity verification service.

-In a new terminal, the user can source the install again and initiate the verification service.
+In a new terminal, the user can initiate the verification service.
 This node will then confirm initiation and wait for both necessary message types to be defined in order to return a boolean match assessment of the names. *Don't forget to source again!*

 ```console
 user@host:~$ source install/setup.bash